dotfinally/finallyreact/README.md

 ## Development

-If you'd like to run FinallyReact locally on your computer to make or test changes
+If you'd like to run FinallyReact locally on your computer to make or test changes:

 ### Prerequisites